 5. Can I bring my pet to camp like in the Harry Potter books?

 Sorry, the answer here is no. Frogwarts doesn't have an owlery, rookery, or any room for pets.
 Camp is only one week, so hopefully you can find a creature-friendly friend at home to look after them.
 We do have an emotional support dog (Julius) who is very good with homesick campers.
 Sometimes kids come to see him just to help "center" themselves -- he is good like that!

 6. Can I request that my child get put in a group with their friend/s?

 While the sorting hat has the final "say" it certainly is open to suggestions, especially when those suggestions come from a parent or guardian.
 Please note that wizards in the same age group will be in classes together anyway; HOUSE sorting is intentionally mixed-age, for special HOUSE activities.
 Please keep in mind that wizards who are in the same age group for classes AND the same HOUSE for mixed-age activities will be spending 24 hours a day for the WHOLE week together.
-Consider that when making a house request of the Sorting Hat ... some times even the best of friends need a break from each other.
+Consider that when making a house request of the Sorting Hat ... some times even the best of friends need a short break from each other.
 Switching houses mid-week is not allowed because it messes up the entire balance of groups

 7. May I tip my child's counselor (prefect)?

 Sure!
 Is it expected?
 No, of course not.
 But since most of our staff are volunteers, a little Muggle Money demonstrating appreciation for the 24-hour care that your child has received under the watchful eye of our magical (creative, kind, fun, energetic) staff might be nice.
 It's up to you.